okalachev/flix/docs/usage.md

 To access the console using serial port:

 1. Connect the ESP32 board to the computer using USB cable.
-2. Open Serial Monitor in Arduino IDE (or use `make monitor` command in the command line).
+2. Open Serial Monitor in Arduino IDE (or use `make monitor` in the command line).
 3. In Arduino IDE, make sure the baudrate is set to 115200.

-To access the console wirelessly using QGroundControl:
+To access the console using QGroundControl:

 1. Connect to the drone using QGroundControl app.
 2. Go to the QGroundControl menu ⇒ *Vehicle Setup* ⇒ *Analyze Tools* ⇒ *MAVLink Console*.
    <img src="img/cli.png" width="400">

+> [!TIP]
-Use `help` command to see the list of available commands.
+> Use `help` command to see the list of available commands.

 ### Calibrate accelerometer

 Before flight you need to calibrate the accelerometer:

-1. Access the console using QGroundControl (more convenient) or Serial Monitor.
+1. Access the console using QGroundControl (recommended) or Serial Monitor.
 2. Type `ca` command there and follow the instructions.

 ### Check everything works

 1. Check the IMU is working: perform `imu` command and check its output:

    * The `status` field should be `OK`.
    * The `rate` field should be about 1000 (Hz).
    * The `accel` and `gyro` fields should change as you move the drone.
+   * The `landed` field should be `1` when the drone is still on the ground and `0` when you lift it up.

 2. Check the attitude estimation: connect to the drone using QGroundControl, rotate the drone in different orientations and check if the attitude estimation shown in QGroundControl is correct.
 Attitude indicator in QGroundControl is shown below:

    <img src="img/qgc-attitude.png" height="200">

-3. Perform motor tests in the console. **Remove the propellers before this!** Use the following commands:
+3. Perform motor tests in the console.
+Use the following commands **— remove the propellers before running the tests!**

    * `mfr` — should rotate front right motor (counter-clockwise).
    * `mfl` — should rotate front left motor (clockwise).
    * `mrl` — should rotate rear left motor (counter-clockwise).
    * `mrr` — should rotate rear right motor (clockwise).

+> [!WARNING]
+> Never run the motors when powering the drone from USB, always use the battery for that.

 ## Setup remote control

-There are several ways to control the drone's flight: using **smartphone** (Wi-Fi), using **standard radio remote control**, or using **USB remote control** (Wi-Fi).
+There are several ways to control the drone's flight: using **smartphone** (Wi-Fi), using **SBUS remote control**, or using **USB remote control** (Wi-Fi).

 ### Control with smartphone